Arcensoth/playtracker-datapack/README.md

 `playtracker.used.bow.mainhand`         | Present on players for a single tick when they use a bow in their mainhand.
 `playtracker.used.bow.offhand`          | Present on players for a single tick when they use a bow in their offhand.
 `playtracker.used.carrot_on_a_stick`    | Present on players for a single tick when they use a carrot on a stick.
-`playtracker.used.ender_pearl`          | Present on players for a single tick when they use a carrot on an ender pearl.
+`playtracker.used.ender_pearl`          | Present on players for a single tick when they use an ender pearl.
-`playtracker.used.snowball`             | Present on players for a single tick when they use a carrot on a snowball.
+`playtracker.used.snowball`             | Present on players for a single tick when they use a snowball.
-`playtracker.used.experience_bottle`    | Present on players for a single tick when they use a carrot on an experience bottle.
+`playtracker.used.experience_bottle`    | Present on players for a single tick when they use an experience bottle.
-`playtracker.used.splash_potion`        | Present on players for a single tick when they use a carrot on a splash potion.
+`playtracker.used.splash_potion`        | Present on players for a single tick when they use a splash potion.
-`playtracker.used.lingering_potion`     | Present on players for a single tick when they use a carrot on a lingering potion.
+`playtracker.used.lingering_potion`     | Present on players for a single tick when they use a lingering potion.

 ## Event hooks
 Function tag                                        | Description